Anish87/anish87.github.io/Signals/Function.SqSignalBase.Exists.md

 # Description

-Check if a speciffic slot was bound to the signal.
+Check if a specific slot was bound to the signal.

 # Specifications